-"The Forum is a fantastic opportunity to engage with other defense counsel and in-house counsel for financial institutions in candid, off-the-record discussions on the most pressing and most challenging issues we all face in today’s enforcement environment."Jon Tuttle Partner Debevoise & Plimpton LLP Washington, DC
+"The Forum is a fantastic opportunity to engage with other defense counsel and in-house counsel for financial institutions in candid, off-the-record discussions on the most pressing and most challenging issues we all face in today’s enforcement environment."Jonathan R. Tuttle Partner Debevoise & Plimpton LLP Washington, DC

 "The Forum is the best conference I attend.
 The discussions are substantive, high level, and interesting.
-The attendees are senior in-house lawyers and experienced white-collar practitioners, which makes for great conversations both in the room and outside on breaks."Matt Axelrod Partner Linklaters LLP Washington, DC
+The attendees are senior in-house lawyers and experienced white-collar practitioners, which makes for great conversations both in the room and outside on breaks."Matthew Axelrod U.S. Department of Justice Washington, DC

-The Forum on Financial Institutions Enforcement has been rescheduled to October 7 – 8, 2021, at The J House.
+The Forum on Financial Institutions Enforcement has been rescheduled to October 7 – 8, 2021, at The J House in Greenwich, Connecticut.
 Please see our COVID-19 Precautions page for details on our commitment to safety.